sassoftware/viya4-ark/download_pod_logs/README.md

 # SAS Viya Pod Log Download Tool

-The SAS Viya pod log download tool collects recent log activity for all or a select list of SAS component pods deployed in a Kubernetes cluster.
+The SAS Viya pod log download tool collects recent log activity for some or all SAS component pods deployed in a Kubernetes cluster.
 The collected logs are written to disk for easy access.
 Log files are prepended with the status information available for the pod when the tool is executed.